-- A. Eligible employees must be in a regular full time status.
-No contractual, temporary, or part time employees who are considered less than full time are eligible. - B. An individual is eligible who by exemplary performance beyond his/her normal duties has made, or have caused to have made, significant contributions which result in making Putnam County Government more effective/responsive.
-The following attributes are among those which should be considered when considering nominees: - (a) How well nominee performs assigned duties and other duties. - (b) Willingness to help and train others. - (c) Creativity in job to reduce costs. - (d) Ability to communicate with the public and others. - (e) How well nominee gets along with fellow workers and others. - (f) Involvement with community activities as a volunteer. - (g) Education and continuing education job related and other.
+- A. Eligible employees include full time, part time, temporary, or regular employee.
+No contractual are eligible. - B. An individual is eligible who by exemplary performance beyond his/her normal duties has made, or have caused to have made, significant contributions which result in making Putnam County Government more effective/responsive.
+The following attributes are among those which should be considered when considering nominees: - (a) How well nominee performs assigned duties and other duties. - (b) Willingness to help and train others. - (c) Creativity in job to reduce costs. - (d) Ability to communicate with the public and others. - (e) How well nominee gets along with fellow workers and others. - (f) Involvement with community activities as a volunteer. - (g) Education and continuing education job related and other. - C. The minimum requirements for an employee to be awarded this recognition is the following: - (a) No disciplinary action within the last 12 months - (b) Cannot have won monthly or quarterly in the last six months